General Atomics MQ-9 Reaper: United Kingdom

-On 27 September 2006, the U.S. Congress was notified by the Defense Security Cooperation Agency that the United Kingdom was seeking to purchase a pair of MQ-9A Reapers.
+On 27 September 2006, the U.S. Congress was notified by the Defense Security Cooperation Agency that the United Kingdom (Brown ministry) was seeking to purchase a pair of MQ-9A Reapers.
 They were initially operated by No. 39 Squadron from Creech Air Force Base, Nevada, later moving to RAF Waddington.
 A third MQ-9A was in the process of being purchased by the RAF in 2007.
 On 9 November 2007, the UK Ministry of Defence (MoD) announced that its Reapers had begun operations in Afghanistan against the Taliban.
 In April 2008, following the crash of one of the UK's two Reapers, British special forces were sent to recover sensitive material from the wreckage before it was blown up to prevent the enemy from obtaining it.
 By May 2011, five Reapers were in operation, with a further five on order.

 The second RAF squadron to operate five Reapers is No. XIII Squadron, which was formally activated and commissioned on 26 October 2012.
 No. 39 Squadron personnel were planned to gradually return to the UK in 2013 and in time both squadrons would each operate five Reapers from RAF Waddington.
 In April 2013, XIII Squadron started full operations from RAF Waddington, exercising control over a complement of 10 Reapers, at that point all based in Afghanistan.

 Five Reapers can provide 36 hours of combined surveillance coverage in Afghanistan with individual sorties lasting up to 16 hours.
-A further five vehicles increases this to 72 hours.
+A further five vehicles increased this to 72 hours.
 In total, RAF Reapers flew 71,000 flight hours in Afghanistan, and dropped 510 guided weapons (compared to 497 for Harrier and Tornado).

-In April 2013, it was revealed that the MoD was studying the adoption of MBDA's Brimstone missile upon the MQ-9.
-In December 2013, several successful test firings of the Brimstone missile from a Reaper at Naval Air Weapons Station China Lake to support integration onto RAF Reapers.
-Nine missiles were fired at an altitude of 20,000 ft at distances of 7 to 12 km from the targets; all nine scored direct hits against static, accelerating, weaving, and fast remotely controlled targets.
+In April 2013, it was revealed that the MoD was studying the adoption of MBDA's Brimstone missile for the MQ-9.
+In December 2013, several successful test firings of the Brimstone missile from a Reaper at Naval Air Weapons Station China Lake were completed to support integration with RAF Reapers.
+Nine missiles were fired at an altitude of 20,000 ft, at distances of 7 to 12 km from the targets; all nine scored direct hits against static, accelerating, weaving, and fast remotely controlled targets.